rofernan42/Libasm/README.md

 ## Summary
 The aim of this project is to get familiar with assembly language.
 ## Summary
-The following functions must be rewritten in assembly lamguage:
+The following functions must be rewritten in assembly language:
 * ft_strlen (man 3 strlen)
 * ft_strcpy (man 3 strcpy)
 * ft_strcmp (man 3 strcmp)